renchris/app-router-with-webauthn/README.md

 1. **`/src/app`**: This directory will contain all of the code related to what you will see on the front-end of the site. `src` is a convention for “source code” and `app` is the convention for “app router”.

 1. **`src/app/components/LoginPage.tsx`**: This `use client` file contains the  page component and client-side functions for the Login Page.

+1. **`src/app/components/LogoutButton.tsx`**: This `use client` file contains the logout button component that clears the cookies and redirects the user to the Home Page when clicked.

 1. **`src/app/components/RegisterPage.tsx`**: This `use client` file contains the  page component and client-side functions for the Register Page.